oln7373/AI-data-scientist/README.md

 ## Dependencies

 ### Python
+Python 3.10+.
 All required Python packages are listed in `myenv.txt`.

 ### Ollama (Required)
 This system uses **Ollama** to serve large language models locally.